Twixes/matloka.com/_drafts/floating-point-101.md

 scheme (range and precision), but _can't_ really be worked out from first principles.
 It's really just all about machine word sizes.

-At the same time, it's important to note
+At the same time, it's important to note that TODO

 Two floating-point sizes are in common use today: